How To Choose The Right Neck Pillow

 How To Choose The Right Neck Pillow: Soft Or Firm?

-The latex orthopedic pillow and the standard latex pillow are the higher end Talalay processed latex and is very good for neck conditions, whereas the Dunlop latex pillows tend to be bouncy.
+Higher end Talalay processed latex and is very good for neck conditions, whereas the Dunlop latex pillows tend to be bouncy.
 There are also pillows that use zoning which allows a traditional shaped pillow to function like a contour pillow.
-These memory foam pillows also have an option for natural infused aromatherapy like lavender and are a great combination of soft and firm.
-They are also available in a special side sleeping version.
+These memory foam pillows also have an option for infused aromatherapy like lavender and are a great combination of soft and firm.

 Firmer pillows can help with posture and neck curve problems, however, they are not as comfortable or as accommodating as softer ones, but still good for pain relief.
 A firmer pillow may be good if you have been sleeping on a very non-supportive or worn out pillow for a period of time.
 In general, the softer pillow is better for pain relief in acute or recent problems or with chronic or long standing neck problems that flare up frequently.
 It is sometimes recommended that you should progress from a soft pillow to a firm pillow as your condition progresses or improves.

-The water pillows; orthopedic water pillow which is firmer than the basic water pillow changes support automatically as you change position.
-The water pillows are heavy in weight, but stay in position which is a benefit to some who have to move their pillow because they get out of position.
-The inflatable pillow uses air and is lightweight and comfortable, additionally offering the choice of pillow shape with the 2 zone version.
+The water pillow changes support automatically as you change position.
+Water pillows are heavy in weight, but stay in position which is a benefit to some who have to move their pillow because they get out of position.

-Both water and air pillows require some work to get them adjusted just right, but are good pillows in that they respond to changing positions without any effort while sleeping.
-The inflatable air pillow is easier to adjust and configure, because air is lighter and less messy than water.
-The versatility of air and water pillows to react to changing positions automatically has the benefit of the different height pillows for side and back sleeping without the concern of deliberate motion to change positions.
+It requires some work to get it adjusted just right, but is a very good pillow in that it responds to changing positions without any effort while sleeping.
+This reacts to changing positions automatically having the benefit of a functional pillow for side and back sleeping without the concern of deliberate motion to change positions.

 How To Choose The Right Neck Pillow: Stomach Sleepers